 We have experimented with the scoreboard index in a certain context which we talk about in the next section.

 The venue of the scoreboard index experiment is Agile Gothenburg.
-Agile Gothenburg is a nonprofit Scrum Alliance user group that provides a community for those who are practicing, passionate about or interested in Agile approaches to management and leadership in Gothenburg, Sweden, as well as the Nordics.
+Agile Gothenburg is a nonprofit organization that provides a community for those who are practicing, passionate about or interested in Agile approaches to management and leadership in Gothenburg, Sweden, as well as the Nordics.

 The group goal is to offer insights into the manifestation of Agile behaviors and concepts (in leadership, project, program, portfolio, product, delivery, and service management) through the sharing of knowledge, experience, and lessons learned.